ezhangle/krypton/README.md

 intermediate certs provided by the server to a single certificate in the clients CA store, which will be used as the trust anchor.

-2. Leaf certificates can be used to sign new certificates for arbitrary subjects.
-This is because the complex policy-checking required by x509 is not implemented.

-3. Expiration dates are not checked.
+2. Expiration dates are not checked.

-4. In either case, no X509 API is provided to check the subject name, alternate names, dns name extensions etc. belonging to the server certificate.
+3. In either case, no X509 API is provided to check the subject name, alternate names, dns name extensions etc. belonging to the server certificate.

 A possible solution for this might be to use 3rd party tools to ensure that the